jignacio1299/jignacio1299/README.md

 ## Hi there 👋

-## Hello
-Gello
+sdsdfsdf

+I'm a student at UIC (ideally) looking to get into the video game production industry.
+C++ is my strong suit but I'm also learning Luau on the side!

+In the near future, I'd like to finish my project, [Food Fight Defense](https://github.com/jignacio1299/Food-Fight-Defense) 🔭 I’m currently working on ...
+-
 <!--
 **jignacio1299/jignacio1299** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...